-IDEA (Intellectually Challenged individuals) produce their own radio show, in fact they have been involved with programme making now for seven years.
+Southland IDEA clients (people with learning disabilities) produce their own radio show here – in fact they have been involved with programme making now for seven years.
 The show is an hour of popular music with people taking turns at announcing the songs and talking about their favourite things.
 Some have the ability to do technical tasks and others require a bit more help, but they all say their ‘radio’ hour is something they all really look forward to each week.
 IDEA Radio Show broadcasts weekly on Thursdays at 12.30pm – 1.30pm.

 WWW (World Wide Wilson)

 Music and social commentary that gives a hint of what goes on in the mind of a 14 year old Pokemon hunting Manga reader, Marvel Universe fan and You Tuber Wilson Ludlow.
 The show airs 4-5pm on Thursdays

 Jay Sellwood is a fizzing ball of energy whose focus is supporting and playing local Southland music on his show.
 Jay has a lively broadcast style and he really knows his stuff.
 On InversOriginals he showcases local music often with interesting background information about the artists and their songs.
 InversOriginals broadcasts live on Thursdays at 8.00 – 9.00pm.

 Woman’s World provides a politically active perspective on issues that affect women in the community.
 Presenters of the show have so far included Anne McCracken, Vanya Bailey and Lyn Devery.
 The show’s aimed at a wide cross section of the community and has a steady flow of different guests.
 It’s very informative.
 Women’s World broadcasts Fridays 9.00 – 9.15am